 According to the law, unaccompanied asylum-seeking children should not be detained, but in practice it happens when there are doubts as to their age or if they were placed in detention as irregular migrants (which is possible under the law) and only then applied for international protection.
 Unaccompanied children are placed only in a detention centre in Ketrzyn, where adequate rooms (with 15 beds) are separated from the remaining part of the centre.

 Asylum-seeking children who are with members of their family can be placed in detention centres together with accompanying adults.
-At the end of 2019, 8 children were held in detention centres in Kętrzyn, Biała Podlaska and Przemyśl, and 132 in total were detained in 2019 (unaccompanied children and children in families, in asylum and return procedure).
-In 2019, children stayed in detention centres in average for 83 days (in the guarded centre of Biała Podlaska in average for even 115 days and for 134 days in Ketrzyn).
+At the end of 2020, 9 children were held in detention centre in Kętrzyn, and 101, (including 23 unaccompanied children) in total were detained in 2020 (children in families, in asylum and return procedure).
+In 2020, children (in asylum and return procedure) stayed in detention centres in average for 70 days.
+Children in asylum procedure stayed (in the guarded centre of Biała Podlaska) in average for even 137 days (as for 30 June 2020) and for 134 days in Ketrzyn as for 1 January 2020.
+The shortest stay of families with children in detention centre was for 69 days in Ketrzyn at the end of 2020 and in Biała Podlaska at the beginning of 2020.

 In 2018, the policy of protection of children in detention was put in place.
 The new algorithm was introduced- “Intervention procedures in case of hurting children in guarded centres for aliens”.
 Within the framework of that policy, the employees of guarded centres were trained in the new rules and identification of a behaviour which should be considered an abuse.